-- Train SMEs in the field of digital technologies, innovation and entrepreneurship.
-DTCs are selected based on their capacity to deliver training in the specified areas.
+Train SMEs in the field of digital technologies, innovation and entrepreneurship.

-9 DTCs have been selected for the first phase which ran from January 2020 to end of August 2021.
-The 9 DTCs have been selected from Africa (4), Americas (2), and Asia Pacific (3) regions.
-Towards the end of the first phase, an open call was made for more potential DTCs to join the network.
+9 DTCs were selected for the first phase which ran from January 2020 to end of August 2021.
+The 9 DTCs were from Africa (4), Americas (2), and Asia Pacific (3) regions.

-In response to the COVID-19 crisis, the Phase 1 DTC trainers were provided with tools and skills on how to conduct remote teaching.
-The train-the-trainers online courses were offered in collaboration with Cisco and they were free of charge.
+In response to the COVID-19 crisis, DTC trainers were provided with tools and skills on how to conduct remote teaching.
+The train-the-trainers online courses were offered in collaboration with Cisco free of charge.
 A total of 658 instructors and teachers worldwide went through the training.

-Building on the success, and the lessons learnt, of the first phase of the Initiative, the second phase aims to increase the number of DTCs and further strengthen and scale the impact of the network.
+Building on the success, and the lessons learnt, of phase 1 of the Initiative, phase 2 aims to increase the number of DTCs and further strengthen and scale the impact of the network.
 A call for applications was made in June 2021 resulting in 5 additional DTCs joining the Initiative.
 More applications will be considered from July 2022 and the process will remain open thereafter.
 For more information on whether your institution is eligible to become a DTC, click here.

 Call for partners

-The DTC Initiative can only achieve scale through the participation of many partners.
-Any organization from the private and public sectors, UN agencies, governments, and the international/donor community interested in partnering with ITU and Cisco is welcome to contact the ITU Capacity and Digital Skills Development Division at email@example.com
+The DTC Initiative can only achieve scale through the engagement of partners.
+Private and public sectors, UN agencies, governments, and the international/donor community interested in partnering with ITU and Cisco are welcome to contact the ITU Capacity and Digital Skills Development Division at email@example.com